 I had grand plans of offering just Virtual CFO packaged services from the outset.
 Quickly did I realise that, whilst clients who I had existing relationships with were more than happy to sign up to this, new clients were much more hesitant.
 Why?
 My existing network knows me, values what I bring to their business and have brought to their business in the past.
 They can see the value in a full service offering of bookkeeping, accounting and advisory all neatly rolled into a fixed monthly fee.
 In short they know they will get a return on their investment.
 In a few preliminary meetings how do you authentically demonstrate this to someone who does not know you without selling yourself short?
 I don’t think you can.
 So the strategy had to change.
 It did change and we have been kicking goals ever since.
 Most of these people with whom I am beginning a relationship with will eventually take up an offering such as the Virtual CFO.
 As with most things in life its a matter of putting yourself out there first, giving value and building trust before expecting it back in return.
 I have to give a thank you to one of the Growth IQ software partners, Futrli especially Sophie McKinley and Josie Attard, for guiding me though this process.

-- Hiring is guessing, Firing in knowing – Thanks for that Gary Vaynerchuk.
+- Hiring is guessing, Firing is knowing.
+Thanks for that Gary Vaynerchuk.
 This goes for employees as well as employers.

 - Prepare yourself for the tough conversations.

-- You will be faced with difficult decisions – Go back to your core values when deciding what course of action to take.
+- You will be faced with difficult decisions.
+When deciding what course of action to take, revisit your core values.